Self-hosted AI agents

 Fully open source.
 No catch.

-Apache-2.0 licensed.
-Every line of code is on GitHub.
-No "open core" with paywalled features.
+Apache-2.0 licensed across all 15 packages.
+Every line is on GitHub.
+No open-core paywall.
 No cloud lock-in.
-No telemetry you didn't ask for.
-Self-host it, fork it, audit it, extend it.
-It's yours.
+No telemetry you did not ask for.
+Self-host it, fork it, audit it, extend it, and help shape the roadmap.

 Security through transparency - not obscurity.